ch0118/p5/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+While working on this project, I think the concept of IR-vitual is what I found most interesting, especially knowing that coding was first invented in 1883 and it had already developed so much in less then two hundred years.
+I find the process of translating and debugging IfArith to x86 assembly code interesting as well as I had never investigated in this area.
+Before this project, I did not know anything about IR-virtual and from working on this project, I was able to learn what IR-virtual is and how codes are being passed on and translated in each phrase and finally into x86 assembly.
+What I found challenging is always the debugging part where I have to look into my code everytime when there is a error occured, and sometimes when I fixed one bug another bug pops up because it does not work along with the new code which is frustrating.